-Companies spend vast amounts on a Martech stack that gets content in front of their buyers.
-Yet, many still cling to outdated PDFs which cannot be measured, tracked, updated, or even personalized.
+Companies spend vast amounts on a martech stack that gets content in front of their buyers.
+Yet, many still cling to outdated PDFs which cannot be measured, tracked, updated, or even bespoke.
 The reality is, you can't afford to use a medium you can't track.

 Unlike PDFs and other legacy formats, content experiences provide insights into how individuals engage with the content itself, allowing you to draw better conclusions, tie content engagement to ROI, and even follow up with readers based on specific behaviors.

 Your content ought to be as intelligent as your MarTech stack.

 Legacy formats like PDF offer no information regarding how a lead actually engaged with your content beyond downloading it.
 This vacuum of information not only leaves you guessing about the quality of your content but also prevents you from knowing how engaged your leads are or what particular topics they’re interested in.